mingchungx/mingchungx/README.md

 Currently, I'm building [Eclipse](https://eclipsecard.net), a smart digital wallet, which is now available for download on the [App Store](https://apps.apple.com/app/eclipse-cashback-and-rewards/id6444634565)!

 My current research can be found [here](https://git.uwaterloo.ca/jrwallace/swiftnlp).
-I'm working on building a cool Swift package for topic modelling, and exploring hierarchical clustering algorithms for vector databases :)
+I'm working on building a cool Swift package for NLP topic modeling, for health researchers :)

 **📧 m6xia@uwaterloo.ca** or **mingchung@eclipsecard.net**